stat545ubc-2024/assignment-b3-low-hands/README.md

 13. I used **Rhtml** to store the text for the information tabs called "About Dataset", "How to Use the App" and "Conclusion".

-## Repository Structure

--   **b3:** It contains the content of my shinyapp in assignment B3.
-    -   **www:** It contains one image and one css file.
-        -   **dataset-cover.jpg:** I used this image as one feature for B3.
-        -   **style.css:** This helps me change the font and color of my shinyapp for B3.
-    -   **app.R:** It's the code for constructing the app for B3.
-    -   **us_accident.csv:** It's the dataset I used after processing for B3.
-    -   **b3.Rproj:** It's the configuration file used to manage the project b3.
--   **b4:** It contains the content of my shinyapp in assignment B4.
-    -   **www:** It contains one image, two css files and three Rhtml files.
-        -   **car.png:** I used this image as one feature in B4.
-        -   **title.css:** This helps me change the font of the title for my shinyapp for B4.
-        -   **tab.css:** This helps me change the colors of the tabs in my shinyapp for B4.
-        -   **dataintro.Rhtml:** This includes the text for dataset introduction.
-        -   **instruction.Rhtml:** This includes the text for how to use the app.
-        -   **conclusion.Rhtml:** This includes the conclusion that I got from the analysis of the dataset.
-    -   **app.R:** It's the code for constructing the app for B4.
-    -   **us_accident.csv:** It's the dataset I used after processing for B4.
-    -   **b4.Rproj:** It's the configuration file used to manage the project b4.
--   **README.md:** It's the introduction of my B4 repository.

 ## Link